melsen-dev/genome-scanner/README.md

 # VCF File Compatibility
 This application has been tested with VCF v4.2 files, see https://samtools.github.io/hts-specs/VCFv4.2.pdf for details on file format.
-An example VCF file can be found at https://github.com/jamescasbon/PyVCF/blob/master/vcf/test/example-4.2.vcf).

 # Python Code
 Add requirements.txt